 First, we need to create the columns that we'll use to store the product Metafields:

 Second, open the AirPower config via your Shopify admin.
+Create a Shopify-to-Airtable or Airtable-to-Shopify sync profile, or both, depending on which direction you want to sync metafields.
+Open the profile, and go to the Metafields tab.
 Find the Products section, and below the column mapping settings you'll see a section to configure metafields.
 Add a new row:

 In the example image below we've added a mapping for the Certifications Metafield we created earlier

 In the standard set up the columns that are mapped to your metafields are basic text or number columns.
 This is perfect for almost all set ups, but in the event that you want to link your metafield data to another table then AirPower has you covered.
-When setting up your metafield configuration simply click on the "Column links to another table" option, and you can tell AirPower that the metafield values should come from a table link.
+When setting up your metafield row, if you select an Airtable column that is a linked column, you will be presented with a "Column links to another sheet" option.
+Toggle the option to "enabled" and tell AirPower what sheet the metafield values need to come from.